Transgender asylum seekers: Mexico–United States border

 Mexico has a highly militarized border in response to the 1996 Immigration Reform and Control Act which criminalized migration by increasing surveillance at points of entry and immigration checkpoints throughout Mexico.
-Following pressure from the U.S., Mexico implemented Plan Frontera Sur and the Prevention through Deterrence Policies which pushed asylum seekers and migrants to take more dangerous migration routes across Sonoran desert terrains in Mexico to discourage migration from Central America.
+Following pressure from the U.S., Mexico implemented Plan Frontera Sur and the Prevention through Deterrence Policies which pushed asylum seekers and migrants to take more dangerous migration routes across Sonoran Desert terrains in Mexico to discourage migration from Central America.

 Asylum seekers seeking refuge in the U.S. must remain in immigration detention centers once they file for asylum and throughout the duration of their case.
-In Immigration Customs Enforcement (ICE) detention, transgender migrants are oftentimes placed in solitary confinement due to gender binaries in facilities.Transgender in Detention: Victimization Experiences in Immigration Facilities ICE Agents have also been reported for being responsible for perpetrating acts of sexual assault and harassment rather than other detainees.
+In Immigration and Customs Enforcement (ICE) detention, transgender migrants are oftentimes placed in solitary confinement due to gender binaries in facilities.
+ICE Agents have also been reported for being responsible for perpetrating acts of sexual assault and harassment rather than other detainees.

-Oftentimes, hormone replacement therapy (HRT) is denied by Immigration Customs Enforcement (ICE) detention facilities and ICE does not maintain accurate records of who receives treatment.
+Oftentimes, hormone replacement therapy (HRT) is denied in ICE detention facilities and ICE does not maintain accurate records of who receives treatment.
 For example, transgender refugees may only receive HRT if they were already undergoing such treatments before being detained.
-This lack of access may make them more visible during transition and hence more readily targeted for transphobic abuse.For instance, the Ninth Circuit in the 2022 Transgender Law Center vs. Immigration Customs Enforcements revealed that ICE redacted and withheld information about the death of a migrant in custody in violation of the Freedom of Information Act.
+This lack of access may make them more visible during transition and hence more readily targeted for transphobic abuse.
+For instance, the Ninth Circuit in the 2022 Transgender Law Center vs. Immigration Customs Enforcements revealed that ICE redacted and withheld information about the death of a migrant in custody in violation of the Freedom of Information Act.
 The denial of medical treatment, including hormone treatments and medical treatments to combat HIV/AIDS, places transgender people at higher risks of mental and physical distress during the process.

-In ICE Detention Centers, there is a lack of access to gender affirming care and facilities.
-For instance, transgender women who are asylum seekers are oftentimes placed with cisgender men.
+In ICE detention centers, there is a lack of access to gender affirming care and facilities.
+Transgender women who are asylum seekers are oftentimes placed with cisgender men.
 In consequence, transgender women have experienced higher rates of rape, assault, and harassment from detainees and detention center staff.